-In town you'll find the Grassroots Art Center, Florence Deeble Rock Garden, Bowl Plaza as well as the Garden of Eden and Cabin Home, which are listed on the National Register of Historic Places.
-Near the town of Wilson is the Kansas Originals Market, where you can find hand-crafted, Kansas-made products.
+In town you'll find the Grassroots Art Center, Florence Deeble's Rock Garden as well as the Garden of Eden and Cabin Home, which are listed on the National Register of Historic Places.
+Nearby, the town of Wilson is home to the Wilson Czech Opera House and Museum.
 And throughout the entire byway you may encounter more than 225 species of birds, including waterfowl and bald eagles.

-Yucca Yucca glauca May-June
+YuccaYucca glauca May-June